craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 When you deal

 #### Over-Pressured
+When you make an Attack using this Ammunition,

 #### Tracer
 When you make an Attack using this Ammunition, the space your target occupies is lit by Low Light until the end of your turn.

 #### Incendiary
-When you make an Attack using this Ammunition, if the space your target occupies is 'Flamable'
+When you make an Attack using this Ammunition, if the space your target occupies is 'Flammable'

 # Example Ammunition